soarqin/DSP_Mods/CheatEnabler/README.md

 ## Changlog
 * 2.3.6
+  + Support for UXAssist's new function within `Finish build immediately`.
+  + Add a warning message when `Build without condition` is enabled.
   + Fix a issue in `Finish build immediately` that some buildings are not finished immediately.
 * 2.3.5
   + Fix another crash in `Skip bullet period`.
 * 2.3.4